New Zealand Extends ‘Active Investor Plus Visa Scheme’ with Two New Streams

 • Investment Type: Combination of investment types such as bonds, equities, and property developments

-The balanced category is a diversified investment in which investors distribute money among asset classes.
-It is meant for investors who want a mixture of active and passive investments.
+The balanced category is a diversified investment in which investors allocate money across various asset classes.
+It is designed for investors who seek a combination of active and passive investments.

 Enlarged Range of Eligible Investments